Botanical Veterinary Products

 Harnessing the Natural Benefits of Hemp for Pets, People and Our Planet

 Our philosophy is simple.
 If you put good in, you get good out.
 We believe that our companion animals deserve the same quality of life we would want for ourselves.
-Hemp Plus veterinary-developed treats and CBD-Infused Wellness Tinctures for dogs and cats are backed by science and crafted with the utmost love and care for your pet.
+Hemp Plus Veterinary-Developed Treats and Wellness Tinctures for dogs and cats are backed by science and crafted with the utmost love and care for your pet.

 What is Hemp?

-Although hemp comes from the cannabis plant, it is very different from marijuana.
-Dietary hemp sold at health food stores is called “industrial hemp” and is a non-psychoactive (less than 1% THC) of Cannabis sativa L, one of many varieties of cannabis.
-Therefore, although hemp and marijuana do come from the same cannabis species, they are genetically different.
-And, dietary hemp can be legally sold and consumed in all 50 states of the USA.
+Hemp sold at health food stores is called “industrial hemp” and is non-psychoactive.
+Although hemp and cannabis do come from the same species, they are genetically different.
+Dietary hemp can be legally sold and consumed in all 50 states of the USA.

 Top Benefits of Hemp for Dogs